rickmode/ocsf-schema-compiler/README.md

 make tests
 ```

-This project uses [Ruff](https://docs.astral.sh/ruff/) for linting and code formatting.
+This project uses [Ruff](https://docs.astral.sh/ruff/) for linting and code formatting and [Pyright](https://microsoft.github.io/pyright) for type checking.
 Ruff's formatting is very similar to Black with some minor differences (improvements, in my opinion).
-This requires a virtual environment with both installed.
+These require a virtual environment with both installed.
 With the virtual environment activated the linting and formatting can be run with the `Makefile` target `lint`.

 This project's `.gitignore` assumes the virtual environment is at `.venv`.